 Rough walking in glorious scenery.
 This is how the Rhinogs are normally described and this walk, which includes Rhinog Fach and the highest mountain in the range Y Llethr, typifies this.

-I do think walking in the Rhinogs is for the more experienced walker.
+Walking in the Rhinogs is for the more experienced walker.
 It is largely trackless and where there are paths they are often of little help.
-Being able to navigate is important but even more is a confidence in your own ability not to worry if things feel wrong.
+Being able to navigate is important but, even more, is a confidence in your own ability not to worry if things feel wrong.
 I first walked the Rhinogs on a school trip in the ’80s and my memories are of a long slog over rough terrain.
 I seem to remember the weather was not great either.

 Y Llethr is a pleasant grassy summit area.
 It is completely different to the rest of the walk and perfect for a leisurely lunch.